NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``solar_thermal_storage_volume``
      - gal
      -
      - The storage volume of the solar thermal system.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Detailed Inputs <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#detailed-inputs>`_) is used.
    * - ``solar_thermal_solar_fraction``
      - Frac
      -